- Python 99.6%

 uv run pytest --cov=kkpy

-# Run specific test file
+# Run specific domain

-uv run pytest tests/test_unit.py
+uv run pytest tests/pipeline

 Code Quality